googleapis/gax-java/README.md

-Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition files can use services such as page streaming and request bundling to provide a more convenient and idiomatic API surface to callers.
+Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition files can use services such as paged list iteration and request bundling to provide a more convenient and idiomatic API surface to callers.

 Quickstart